 The main objective of dealers in these RV shows is to sell RVs and get an income or commissions.
 If you are considering buying an RV, you are advised to go to an RV show where you will get exposure of what to expect when buying one.
 You can spend some time scouting around RVs that interest you, note your options, and then wait until the last day of the show.
 Most dealers will offer you a great deal to avoid towing or shipping the RV back.

 Buy at the end of the season

-Just like auto dealership, RV dealers have monthly and annual schedules and targets to meet.
+Just like auto dealerships, RV dealers have monthly and annual schedules and targets to meet.
 If they have not met their sales quota, they tend to sell more RVs.
-This could be the opportune time for you to negotiate a deal from the dealer or salesperson.
+This could be the opportune time for you to negotiate a deal with the dealer or salesperson.

 Become friends with your salesperson

 Although salespeople tend to be very friendly to get you to buy whatever they are selling, you also need to be polite and friendly to the salesperson.
 This will not only create a rapport but also a great sense of understanding each other and this might help you get a good RV deal.
 In addition, if you are good friends with your salesperson, he or she would end up giving you a better deal.